raw-lab/mercat2/README.md

       Example: python mercat2.py -f /path/to/input-folder -k 3 -n 8 -c 10 --- Runs mercat on all inputs in the folder

-For folder input , PCA analysis for all the samples is plotted in PCA_plot.html.
+For folder input, PCA analysis for all the samples is plotted in PCA_plot.html.

 PCA analysis result for 5 sample files in data: